Dhvani-intwala/My-Books-Store/README.md

 - The navigation bar is located at the top of each page and contains all the links to  other pages.
 - The links at the bottom of the navigation bar are drop-down menus.
 They are used to filter products.
-- There is also a link to the all products page by clicking on "shop our products" on hero image.
 - Once the user is logged in, their choice of Register or Login will change to Log Out.
 - Once the user is logged in, there are other options in the navigation bar, such as a profile.
 - The navigation bar also has a search field.